SC will decide on Friday whether to initiate contempt proceedings against Kunal Kamra | India News — TruthDive

 SC will decide on Friday whether to initiate contempt proceedings against Kunal Kamra | India News

-NEW DELHI: The Supreme Court said Thursday that it will issue its order on Friday on a series of petitions seeking criminal contempt proceedings against comic book artist Kunal Kamra for his alleged scandalous tweets against the Supreme Court.
+NEW DELHI: The Supreme Court will issue its order on Friday on a series of petitions seeking the initiation of criminal proceedings in contempt of comic artist Kunal Kamra for his alleged scandalous tweets against the Supreme Court.

-The pleas arose for a court hearing led by Judge Ashok Bhushan, who heard presentations by attorney Nishant R Katneshwarkar, who appeared for one of the petitioners and claimed that Kamra had posted several scandalous tweets for the judiciary.
+The pleas were brought before a court on Thursday headed by Judge Ashok Bhushan, who heard submissions by lawyer Nishant R Katneshwarkar, who appeared by one of the petitioners, and claimed that Kamra had posted several scandalous tweets for the judiciary.

 “All these tweets are outrageous and we had asked for the consent of the attorney general,” Katneshwarkar told the court, which also included Justices RS Reddy and MR Shah.